Carlos Santana Player Props: Brewers vs. Pirates

-On Friday, Carlos Santana (.575 slugging percentage in past 10 games, including four home runs) and the Milwaukee Brewers face the Pittsburgh Pirates, whose starting pitcher will be Quinn Priester.
-First pitch is at 8:10 PM ET.
+Carlos Santana -- with a slugging percentage of .625 in his past 10 games, including five home runs -- will be in action for the Milwaukee Brewers against the Pittsburgh Pirates, with Bailey Falter on the mound, on August 5 at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Pirates.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a home run and two RBI) against the Pirates.

 Carlos Santana Game Info & Props vs. the Pirates